OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-One of the newest luxury establishments in Rome, this patisserie-themed hotel is already a city favourite.
-The slim townhouse opens onto Via del Corso, as seen in La Dolce Vita, and while the breakfast includes artisan honey and local yoghurt, the real treat is the afternoon tea of delicious house pastries.
-Rooms are contemporary, with some suites even having their own steam cabins.
-There’s a dog-sitting service for smaller pets, and qualified childcare staff are on hand to help families make the most of their stay.
+One of the newest luxury establishments in Rome, this pâtisserie-themed hotel is already a city favourite.
+The slim townhouse opens onto Via del Corso, as seen in La Dolce Vita, and while the breakfast includes artisan honey and local yoghurt, the real treat is the afternoon tea and the delicious local pastries.
+Rooms are contemporary, and some suites even include a private steam cabin.
+There’s a dog-sitting service for smaller pups, and qualified childcare staff are on hand to help families make the most of their stay.

-A peaceful retreat close to the city centre, this 19th-century palace welcomes you with its elegant pavilions and water features.
+A peaceful retreat close to the city centre, this 19th-century palace welcomes you with elegant pavilions and water features.
 The family suites are especially impressive, and feature marble bathrooms and antique furnishings.
 Guests can cycle into the city on stylish bicycles, or take a picnic basket to the adjoining Villa Borghese gardens.
-Treat yourself after a long day of exploring with a visit to the poolside bar and spa or the hotel’s Michelin-star restaurant.
+Treat yourself after a long day of exploring with a visit to the poolside bar and spa, or to the hotel’s Michelin-star restaurant.